I’m a member of the Broadcast Film Critics Association. I interview actors and filmmakers. I’ve worked in broadcast television for 20 years.

 I’m also a Seattle wife and mom who works full-time and sits in an hour of traffic (minimum) every day.

 Sometimes I’m tired when I screen a movie.
 Sometimes I’m traveling and I miss my kids.
-Sometimes I’ve had a cocktail when I should have had a glass of water.
+Sometimes I’ve had a glass wine when I should have had a glass of water.

 All of these things can impact my reaction to a film.
 Because I’m human.

-So in an effort to write Honest Reviews, I’ll cop to the external factors that might have altered my enjoyment or perception of the movie.
+So in an effort to write an Honest Review, I’ll always list the external factors that might affect my enjoyment of the movie.
 Then, I’ll give you my review.
 Then, you can decide if it’s useful or not.

-With that, here’s my review of Atomic Blonde.
+With that, here’s my review of Logan Lucky.

 EXPECTATION OF MOVIE: High

-What do you think of Honest Review or Atomic Blonde?
+What do you think of Honest Review or Logan Lucky?
 Let me know at @kimholcomb.

 © 2017 KING-TV